-Paragraph 6(3) of the Act and paragraph 2(b) of the Regulation exclude qualifying insurance or annuity contracts from the application of the Regulation 91-507 respecting Trade Repositories and Derivatives Data Reporting (chapter I-14.01, r.
-1.1).
+Paragraph 6(3) of the Act and paragraph 2(b) of the Regulation exclude qualifying insurance or annuity contracts from the application of Regulation 91-507 respecting Trade Repositories and Derivatives Data Reporting.507, Regulation 94-101 and Regulation 94-102.
 A reinsurance contract would be considered to be an insurance or annuity contract.